maremubello/git-assign3--Modupe-fall2024/tutorial.md

      python script.py arg1 arg2
      ```

-These foundational skills make it easier to write and execute Python code efficiently.
+These foundational skills make it easier to write and execute Python code efficiently

+Learnt about GitHub.